What is Bond Length

 Bond Length and Bond Energy

 The amount of energy required to break all covalent bonds of the same type in one mole of a compound in a gaseous state is called bond energy.
 The bond energy is inversely proportional to the bond length.
-In other words, shorter bond length has higher bond energy.
+A shorter bond length has higher bond energy.
 The following table shows the bond length and bond energy of carbon-carbon bonds .

 |Bond||Bond Length (pm)||Bond Energy (kJ/mol)|